dekork/swimlane/README.md

 ___

 #### ECS Setup
 - Create task definitions of swimlane-backend, swimlane-frontend.
-Dont forget to add the envorment variables above.
+Don't forget to add the environment variables above.
 Frontend container needs inbound port 3001 exposed.
 Backend container needs inbound port 3000 exposed.
 - Create a cluster 'swimlane'
 - Create 2 fargate single-task linux services under the cluster one for the frontend, and one for the backend (swimlane-frontend, swimlane-backend).
 I used 0.5CPU/1GB RAM per task.
 Note the VPC/subnets for creating the load balance to give the instances static IPs.
 -Optionally create a [load balancer](https://aws.amazon.com/premiumsupport/knowledge-center/ecs-fargate-static-elastic-ip-address/) to have a static IP.
 If not you will need to check the task under Clusters->swimlane->Tasks tab->Click on task to view public IP.